Controlled Areas in Auckland region

 Before you visit these areas, make sure you're familiar with the conditions of entry and what you need to do to help save our kauri.

 Tiakina Kauri – protecting our kauri trees

 Biosecurity New Zealand is investing in key kauri protection activities.
 Our Tiakina Kauri | Kauri Protection programme is doing this in partnership with mana whenua and collaborating agencies.

-The plan will provide nationwide consistency for managing the impact of Phytophthora agathidicida (commonly known as kauri dieback disease).
-We'll do this by introducing rules that will become regulations.
-The rules will support the protection of kauri trees and will affect people who:
+The Government has confirmed a National Pest Management Plan to provide nationwide consistency for managing the impact of Phytophthora agathidicida (commonly known as kauri dieback disease).
+The 10 rules within the plan support the protection of kauri trees and affect people who:

 - visit kauri forest areas

 - have kauri trees on their land that are at risk.

 You can read the plan below.
 Our FAQ document helps explain the 10 new rules and how they will be implemented.